illinoistech-itm/jhajek/itmt-495-595/professors-project-code/Readme.md

 The above command will be executed along with the `vagrant add` command using the script: `build-and-add-boxes.ps1` located in the directory: `creation-scripts`

+You can pass positional parameters to the `build-and-add-boxes.ps1` script:  `.\build-and-add-boxes.ps1 -Headless true -Memory 1024`

 ## Accessing Application

 Open a web browser and navigate to http://192.168.33.200  and refresh browser multiple times you will see three messages as the NodeJS applications are rotated through.